fyne-io/fyne/README.md

 # Widget demo

-To run a showcase of the features of fyne execute the following:
+To run a showcase of the features of Fyne execute the following:

     cd $GOPATH/src/fyne.io/fyne/cmd/fyne_demo/
     go build